How To Convert A Django Website To A Mobile App

 Maintaining a Single Codebase

-Going forward, your app is going to be much easier to maintain, because you’ve only got to manage one code base.
+Going forward, your app is going to be much easier to maintain, because you’ve only got to manage one codebase.

 Compare that to building a native mobile app with another framework.
-You’ve got to maintain and update that code base, as well as your Django app.
+You’ve got to maintain and update that codebase, as well as your Django app.
 If you make UI changes, you’ll have to make it twice.
 It’s going to grow into a huge hassle just keeping everything in sync.

 With a wrapper app, everything updates automatically.
 You make a change on your website, your mobile apps change at the same time.
 It’s significantly easier for you long-term.

-Canvas Handles the Initial Build & Updates
+MobiLoud Handles the Initial Build & Updates

 We handle the initial build.
 You just need to configure a few things, test it to see that it works like you intended, and we do the rest.